ministryofjustice/prisoner-offender-search/README.md

 `http 'http://localhost:9200/_snapshot?pretty'`

 In the pre-production namespace there will be a pre-production snapshot repository and also the production repository.
-The latter is used for the fortnightly restore and should be set to `readonly` so that it can't be overwritten with pre-production data.
+The latter is used for the restore and should be set to `readonly` so that it can't be overwritten with pre-production data.

 To see all snapshots for the namespace run the following command: